Samjean2020/programming-and-scripting-2020/README.md

                   Weekly task 8: write a program that displays a plot of the functions f(x) = x, g(x) = x2 and h(x) = x3 in the range of [0, 4] on the one set of axes, plot.py

-1. Import numpy and matplotlib.pyplot to deal respectively with numbers and plots.
+1. Import numpy and matplotlib.pyplot to deal with numbers and plots,respectively.
 2. Describe functions for plotting.
 3. Make a variable and assign values in floating-point precision type, and in one time on x-axis.
 4. Have values on y-axis squared.